denten-books/plain-text/5-screen.md

 be to say that to digitize means also to enable "flawless copying and preservation" through "positive and reliable means."
 When taken outside of their philosophic context, such actions acquire an immediate practical implication, for a librarian for example.
+The mechanisms of "flawless copying and preservation" are social, technological, and institutional mechanisms.
+They vary by cultural and political contexts.

-In this light, human language is a perfectly digital artifact as long as it continues to enables the free trans-mediation of thought, from mind states to voice, from voice to paper, from paper to other mind states.
-Without such chains of transmission there can be no culture, in the sense that culture constitutes a collective intellectual achievement.
-Any sense of collectivity relies on each participants ability to effect change in the material contexts of representation.
-I participate in the collective as long as I am free to separate thought from its natural medium (my brain), to speak out loud, to write down on paper, and to pass notes to others.
+Human language can be thought of as a digital artifact then, as long as it is free, that is, as long as it participates in the unhindered trans-mediation of thought---from mind states to voice, from voice to paper, and from paper to other mind states.
+Without such chains of transmission there can be no culture, in the sense that culture constitutes a shared intellectual achievement.
+Any sense of collectivity relies on each participant's ability to effect change in the material contexts of representation.
+I participate in the collective as long as I am free to separate thought from its natural medium
+---my brain: to speak out loud, to write thoughts down on paper, and to pass notes to others.
 When we insist on preserving some notion of holistic analog unity, we ultimately risk total censorship.
-At the extreme of purely analog representation lie mental images that cannot be separated from their medium and therefore simply cannot be transmitted.
-Media independence of the sort enables achievement that can transcend the intellectual confines of an individual.
-Without digital portability, all representation---art and knowledge---attaches itself irrecoverably to untranslatable and irreproducible conditions of its material production.
+At the extreme of a purely analog representation lie mental images that cannot be separated from their medium and therefore cannot be transmitted.
+Media independence transcends the intellectual confines of an individual.
+Without digital, in this new sense, portability, all representation---art and knowledge---attaches itself irrecoverably to untranslatable and irreproducible conditions of its material production.

+These are the beginnings of an argument against analog modes of being.
 Truly digital text can be copied and placed into other hands and minds, feasibly and reliably.
 The possibility of enacting such procedures is what ultimately gives representation its digital form.
 Our senses limit our ability to format or in other words to impose structure onto media.
 For this reason, we cannot, for example, communicate in the infrared spectrum, without proper instrumentation.
 But much more commonly, our ability to format or in other words to impose structure onto media, to make it digital, is limited from without, by political means.
 A document classified by a government, for example, loses some of the necessary preconditions for being digital.
 One is literally not allowed to copy it.
 It has to remain embedded within this particular piece of paper on this particular desk.
-Technologies like "digital rights management" (DRM), which work to limit the reader's ability to copy books, for example, similarly transform digital content into its media-dependent, irreproducible, and analog forms.
+Technologies like "digital rights management" (DRM), which work to limit the reader's ability to copy books similarly transform digital content into its media-dependent, irreproducible, and analog forms.
 Paradoxically, a paper-an-ink book that places no restrictions on copying and transmediation provides for a more digital format than its electronic book analogs, particularly when such electronic books restrict the reader's ability to copy and transmediate.
-Another way to put it would be to say that on "protected" devices (like proprietary e-book readers) the content is digital for some users and analog for those without permissions to copy, share, and transform.
+Another way to put it would be to say that on "protected" devices like proprietary e-book readers the content is digital for some users and analog for those without permissions to copy, share, and transform.
 Technologies like Digital Rights Management separate those for whom texts remain fluid and digital from those for whom texts become fixed and analog artifacts.

 The word, already a discrete quantity, comes into digital being as form when coupled loosely to its material contexts.
 Ontologically, text is by nature a